melindaju1818/sandbox/story.md

-# The Tale of the Lonely Dirac
+# The Tale of the Lovely Dirac

 For as long as it remembered Dirac knew that it was different.